spuuntries/simulakekbot/README.md

 # Simulacra Aesthetic Captions Bot

+> My fork mainly does changes to the imagen branch,
+> Please check that branch out instead.

 ## Introduction

 This discord bot is used for collecting the Simulacra Aesthetic Captions dataset, a